Sleep Apnea Threatens Your Health

 If you’re living with sleep apnea, the effects of this dangerous condition often cause noticeable problems with your sleep and day-to-day life: loud snoring, chronic fatigue, loss of concentration, memory problems, and even systemic health complications like diabetes, high blood pressure, and cardiovascular problems.

 Sleep apnea is characterized by repeated cessations in breathing during sleep that can range from mild (5-15 events per hour) to severe (over 30 events per hour).
 Sleep apnea occurs when the tongue and soft tissues block the upper airway and halt airflow to the lungs.
 As oxygen levels decrease, the brain responds by partially waking the sleeper to resume airflow, which usually occurs with a loud gasp.
 These events can have serious and life-threatening consequences.
 Consequences that can be long term.
-If you snore loudly or have other signs of this condition, we encourage you to visit our oral surgeon for personalized sleep apnea treatment in Fredericksburg, VA.
+If you snore loudly or have other signs of this condition, we encourage you to visit our oral surgeon for personalized sleep apnea treatment in Fairfax or Fredericksburg, VA.

 Expertise in Sleep Apnea

-Our oral and maxillofacial surgeon at Greater Washington Oral and Maxillofacial Surgery has the training and expertise in sleep apnea treatment in Fredericksburg, VA that resolves your symptoms and improves your quality of life.
+Our oral and maxillofacial surgeon at Greater Washington Oral and Maxillofacial Surgery has the training and expertise in sleep apnea treatment in Fredericksburg or Fairfax, VA that resolves your symptoms and improves your quality of life.
 Oral surgeons pursue advanced and specialized education and surgical training for a minimum of four years after dental school.
 Oral surgeons like those on our team at Greater Washington Oral and Maxillofacial Surgery have the extensive knowledge of your condition to provide the full range of sleep apnea treatments, including oral appliances, soft tissue surgery, and jaw advancement surgery.
 We will assess the cause of your obstructive sleep apnea and if surgical sleep apnea treatment is necessary, will recommend the best solution for your situation.

 Treatment for All Cases